SILENCE-SIMSOOL/SilenceUtils/README.md

 </p>

 ## ❓ About Silence Utils
  The Silence Utility Mod is a Forge mod that supports Minecraft version 1.8.9.
-This mod is specifically designed for Hypixel Skyblock, focusing primarily on dungeons and aiding key gameplay aspects of Skyblock.
-Aside from Skyblock, it also includes lightweight quality of life features, such as performance optimization, simple commands, and an auto-sprint feature, all of which improve the quality of the game experience. aiding - 더 쉬운 단어로 교체
+This mod is specifically designed for Hypixel Skyblock, focusing primarily on dungeons and enhancing key gameplay aspects of Skyblock.
+Aside from Skyblock, it also includes lightweight quality of life features, such as performance optimization, simple commands, and an auto-sprint feature, all of which improve the quality of the game experience.

 Everything in the mod was solely developed by the author, with assistance from several acquaintances in feedback and bug fixes.
 The author is primarily a player rather than a developer, so development isn't the main focus.
 However, I believe that this perspective as a fellow player offers certain advantages.